daniazzam/RoboticsUseCase/readme.md

    - This function reads the input file and populates the `robot` object with path information and the `zones` vector with zone information.

 7. Flag Initialization:
-   - Create a vector of characters named `flags` with the same size as the `zones` vector, initialized with all zeros.
+   - Create a vector of characters named `flags` with the same size as the `zones` vector.
    - This vector will be used to track the status of each zone.

 8. Zone Tracking:

+   How it works: If the point is not within a 1-meter range, keep the flag as false.
+Once it enters the 1-meter range, check the flag.
+If the flag is false, it means the point was not previously in the range, so print "entering".
+If the flag is true, it means the point was already inside the zone, so print "leaving".
+If the point is inside the zone, print "inside" and set/keep the flag true in order to track its state when the point is outside the zone but within the 1-meter range.

    - Initialize an integer variable named `count` to zero.
 It will keep track of the index of the current zone while iterating over the `zones` vector.
    - Enter a nested loop:
      - The outer loop iterates over each point in the `robot` object's path.